Board of Directors

 Membership: Pamela Clark

-Book Store and Book Sales: Ann Thorn, Ann Jalbert and Pamela Clark
+Book Store and Book Sales: Ann Jalbert, Pamela Clark and Sharon Boles

 Originally formed in the mid-1960s, the Friends of the Library for Hood County began as an advocacy group to promote passage of a local referendum establishing the first public library in the Hood County area in 1968.